 Donnelly staged a large solo exhibition at the Serpentine Gallery in London in 2014, which consisted of video projections, sculptures, ambient sounds and various slight alterations to the fabric of the gallery such as opening side doors and adjusting the lighting.
 The overall atmosphere was pensive, with a general mood being created rather than a focus on striking images or dramatic moments.
 As is characteristic for the artist, she provided no wall labels, no explanatory texts, and no explanation for her work (in the past she has taken this to the extreme, answering interview questions with snatches of music, and offering recordings of drum beats to people who ask what it all means).
 Presumably because of its fairly mainstream audience of central London art lovers and tourists wondering in from Hyde Park, the Serpentine Gallery felt the need to produce a simple folded A4 handout offering interpretive guidance and explaining that ‘her exhibitions traditionally eschew press releases, catalogue essays and wall labels, with the artist intent on avoiding the bureaucratic trappings of exhibition display’ (Peyton-Jones & Obrist 2014).
 A viewer encountering this combination of artworks and (semi) explanation would clearly be led to the understanding that Donnelly’s intention was to emphasize the unmediated experience of the encounter.

 This idea of a pure, unmediated encounter is one of the major interpretations of her work to be found in reviews and other press coverage.
 The Serpentine Gallery exhibition generated four significant pieces of art criticism: a review by Polly Staple for ArtForum, a preview article by Martin Herbert for Art Review, a review in the Daily Telegraph by Mark Hudson, and one in the Guardian by Robert Clark.
 All underline the point that she ‘doesn’t permit explanatory wall panels, written gallery guides or even press releases in relation to her exhibitions’ (Hudson 2014), and this is understood to have the effect of emphasizing the pure experience of seeing the work.
-In his long preview article, which also refers to many of her previous gallery shows and performances, Marin Herbert concludes that ‘in an age where so much art is experienced – if that’s even the word – through online aggregators and through documentation, Donnelly’s art insists on being taken in real time and real space, so that it can ask what those things even are’ (Herbert 2014).
+In his long preview article, which also refers to many of her previous gallery shows and performances, Martin Herbert concludes that ‘in an age where so much art is experienced – if that’s even the word – through online aggregators and through documentation, Donnelly’s art insists on being taken in real time and real space, so that it can ask what those things even are’ (Herbert 2014).
 Polly Staple agreed that the artist created ‘something increasingly rare in our age of nonstop streaming media: an old-fashioned space for contemplation’ (Staple 2014: 278).

 In these circumstances it is interesting to ask the question – who is responsible for the meaning of Trisha Donnelly’s work here?
 It is possible to walk out of the exhibition with any number of thoughts and interpretations jostling for prominence.
-But the discourse which surrounds her work in the art press, in art world discussion, and in publications has gradually congealed into an accepted interpretation, and this is what the artist ‘Trisha Donnelly’ stands for (and why international curators find her interesting).
+But the discourse which surrounds her work in the art press, in art world discussion, and in publications, has gradually congealed into an accepted interpretation, and this is what the artist ‘Trisha Donnelly’ stands for (and why international curators find her interesting).
 She appears to have communicated a coherent meaning purely through a creative practice utilizing images, objects and sound.
 But in actuality there is a solid body of written text that contextualizes and actively directs our reading of her work, writing that is necessary in order to make explicit the new knowledge of the artist’s implicit thesis.
 It is just that this writing is not produced by the artist herself.
 Curators, gallery education departments, press offices, professional art critics and culture bloggers all fulfill this function.